Andrew Mallard: Investigation and appeals

 Despite the issues in his conviction, Mallard's appeal to the Supreme Court of Western Australia in 1996 was dismissed.
 In 1998, Mallard's family enlisted the help of investigative journalist Colleen Egan, who in turn managed to get John Quigley MLA and Malcolm McCusker QC involved.
 National law firm Clayton Utz also took on the case pro bono.
 All were appalled at the manner in which Mallard's trial had been conducted and eventually came to be convinced that he was innocent.
-Based on fresh evidence uncovered by this team, including a raft of police reports that, against standard practice, had never been passed to the defence team, the case was returned to the Court of Criminal Appeal in June 2003.
+Based on fresh evidence uncovered by this team, including multiple police reports that, against standard practice, had never been passed to the defence team, the case was returned to the Court of Criminal Appeal in June 2003.
 Despite the fresh evidence and an uncontested claim that the DPP had deliberately concealed evidence from the defence, the Court of Criminal Appeal again dismissed the appeal.

 In October 2004, Mallard's legal team was granted special leave to appeal to the High Court of Australia and on 6–7 September 2005, Mallard's appeal was heard in the High Court and the justices subsequently judged unanimously that his conviction be quashed and a retrial be ordered.
 Mallard was represented at the appeal by current High Court Justice James Edelman led by Malcolm McCusker.
 During the hearing, Justice Michael Kirby was reported to have said that on one of the pieces of evidence alone—a forensic report, not disclosed to the defence, showing that Mallard's theory about the weapon used in the murder could not have been true—a retrial should have been ordered.
 The Department of Public Prosecutions (DPP) did not immediately drop charges against Mallard but did so six months later immediately before a directions hearing was due.
 After almost 12 years in prison, Mallard was released on 20 February 2006.
 However, in announcing that the trial would not proceed the DPP stated:"Finally, I note for the record and for the future that this decision is made on evidence presently available to the prosecution.
-The discharge of Mr Andrew Mallard on this charge does not alter the fact that he remains the prime suspect for this murder.
+The discharge of Mr. Andrew Mallard on this charge does not alter the fact that he remains the prime suspect for this murder.
 Should any credible evidence present in the future which again gives the state reasonable prospects of obtaining a conviction again, the state would again prosecute him."